bameda/djmail/docs/usage.rst

 .. note::

-    Text version of email body is omited if template does not exists.
+    Text version of email body is omitted if template does not exist.

 You can change the search pattern with some settings parameters that you can see in :ref:`Settings <settings>` section.